MarieComet/elementor-posts-ms/README.md

-# Elementor Hello World Sample Plugin
+# Elementor Skins Posts Mulsitie

-This is a sample plugin to demonstrate how you can write extentions (plugins) to add custom functionality to [Elementor](https://github.com/pojome/elementor/)
+Add new skins to Elementor Posts widget to query multisite posts.
+New control added in "Query" widget section.

 Plugin Structure:
 ```